evolvedbinary/hsg-project-wiki/Setup.md

 1. Once you've made all of your commits, select `Push Origin` to push your changes to GitHub.
 (The `Push Origin` button will now return to `Fetch Origin`, and you will receive an email confirmation of your commit from the hsg-commits mailing list.)

+### Configure VPN

+Before you can publish your work to HSG the first time, you need to configure OpenVPN Connect to connect to the HSG VPN.

+1. Start OpenVPN Connect via its application icon in your Dock.

+1. Select the `+` icon to enter the `Import File` dialog.

+1. Select the `File` tab.

+1. Select the `Browse` button and navigate to the .ovpn file that you were provided [during your training](training-checklist).

+1. Select the `Add` button at the top-right corner of the window.

+1. Toggle the connect/disconnect button to confirm you are able to connect.
+Try opening <http://1861.hsg> in your browser.

+### Connect to the VPN

+1. Start OpenVPN Connect via its application icon in your Dock.

+1. Select the connect button.

-### Publish your work to hsg
+### Publish your work to HSG

-1. Publish the changes to hsg in oXygen using the Tools dropdown menu > `Upload current file to history.state.gov`.
+1. Publish the changes to HSG in oXygen using the Tools dropdown menu > `Upload current file to history.state.gov`.

-    Before you publish the first time, you must first enter the password provided to you [during your training](training-checklist) for the hsg production servers.
-To do this, in oXygen's Tools toolbar dropdown menu under the `Setup & maintenance section`, select `5.
+    Before you publish the first time, you must first enter the password provided to you [during your training](training-checklist) for the HSG production servers.
+To do this, in oXygen's External Tools toolbar dropdown menu under the `Setup & maintenance section`, select `5.
 Enter server credentials`.

 ## Keep up with everyone's latest work